-'If your property lacks a strong entrance, then consider adding a small extension at the front, which can serve as an enclosed porch or even a mini snug while creating an important focal point.' says Melanie Griffiths' editor of Period Living.
+'If your property lacks a strong entrance, then consider adding a small addition at the front, which can serve as an enclosed cottage porch or even a mini snug while creating an important focal point.' says Melanie Griffiths' editor of Period Living.

 Exuding natural character and warmth, oak is the perfect choice for adding a porch to a cottage front yard.
 One of the strongest building materials, some medieval oak buildings are still standing today.
 Plus its charm and beauty increases with age and weathering, so overtime is will work seamlessly with your cottage front yard scheme.

 'What should I plant on my front walkway?'
 Is one of the first questions asked when it comes to designing a cottage garden front yard – and the answer is yes, but that front walkway plants need to be durable while also show-stopping.